NuclearTalent/NuclearOQS2020/index.md

 ## General conditions
 As for previous TALENT schools, the lodging of participants will be covered.
-Moreover, lunches will be provided together with coffee breaks during week days.
 Participants will be free to explore Seattle during the weekends.
+See the application link provided below for details.

 ## Apply